Bucky24/database/README.md

 Note that the Model will automatically add an "id" field with type of FIELD_TYPE.INT that is a required auto-increment field.
 You can override this field if you desire.

-Also note that you must call `initTable` on the new Model and wait for it to finish before you can use the model.
+Also note that you must call `init` on the new Model and wait for it to finish before you can use the model.
 This ensures that all tables exist in the chosen data system.
 #### Field

 A Field is an object with the following parameters: